Know the best self-publishing companies of 2023 to stay ahead of the curve as an aspiring author.

 Amazon has a big slice of the pie, but it doesn’t have the whole thing.
 For example, Joanna Penn mentions in this post that her book sales on the German platforms almost match Amazon sales.

-As we will see in the rest of this post, there are other publishing companies that focus on pushing your book into the wider market and that means increased sales and subscribers to your platform.
+As we will see in the rest of this post, there are other publishing companies that focus on pushing your book into a wider market and that means increased sales and subscribers to your platform.

 Now, having said that, we know KDP is a “big deal” in the self-publishing business.
-But, take into consideration that, publishing exclusively on Amazon and ignoring the other self-publishing companies could put you at certain risk as well.
+But, publishing exclusively on Amazon and ignoring the other self-publishing companies could put you at certain risk as well.

 What happens when Amazon decides to change something, and you suddenly lose half your income overnight?

 As a first time author, you might consider staying with KDP select for at least the first 90 days to build momentum for your eBook.
 But if you push forward and write a series of books, go wide and expand your global reach.

 That is why the rest of this post introduces you to the other self-publishing companies.